binu1515/construction-materials-qa/README.md

-Material Detection App with Chat
+Construction Material Detection App with Chat

 Overview

-This project is a web-based application for detecting materials in videos using a YOLO-based custom object detection model.
+This project is a web-based application for Construction detecting materials in videos using a YOLO-based custom object detection model.
 The app processes video uploads, performs object detection, and allows users to interact with a Large Language Model (LLM) to ask questions about the detection results.
 The processed video and detection summary are presented in an intuitive user interface.
 ![Screenshot 2025-01-18 155003](https://github.com/user-attachments/assets/3d917f39-3c7c-47f9-8a30-a527209f6e3b)

 Features